 Participants

-Adult UC and CD patients (18 years or older) who fulfilled the copenhagen diagnostic criteria for IBD[2,3], being on any medical IBD therapy and in remission [simple clinical colitis activity index (SCCAI) ≤ 2 or harvey-bradshaw index (HBI) < 5], or with mild-to-moderate disease activity (SCCAI 3-4 and HBI 5-16) were consecutively enrolled from the outpatients’ clinic at the department of gastroenterology, North Zealand University Hospital, Denmark, between July 8, 2015 and July 25, 2016.
+Adult UC and CD patients (18 years or older) who fulfilled the Copenhagen diagnostic criteria for IBD[2,3], being on any medical IBD therapy and in remission [Simple Clinical Colitis Activity Index (SCCAI) ≤ 2 or Harvey-Bradshaw index (HBI) < 5] or with mild-to-moderate disease activity (SCCAI 3-4 and HBI 5-16) were consecutively enrolled from the outpatient clinic at the Department of Gastroenterology, North Zealand University Hospital, Denmark, between 8 July 8 2015 and 25 July 2016.
 It was mandatory for patients to speak Danish and have a smartphone.
-Patients were excluded if they had severe disease activity (SCCAI ≥ 5 or HBI > 16), a severe mental disorder, or were abusing drugs at the time of inclusion.
+Patients were excluded if they had severe disease activity (SCCAI ≥ 5 or HBI > 16), a severe mental disorder or were abusing drugs at the time of inclusion.

 Study protocol